-This statement is made by Weetabix Limited (Weetabix) for itself and its parent company, Westminster Acquisition Limited (WAL) and Westminster U.K. Holdings Limited (Holdings) (Weetabix, WAL and Holdings, together defined as Group).
-It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 October 2017 to 30 September 2018 (the Financial Year).
+This statement is made by Weetabix Limited (Weetabix) for itself, its subsidiaries and its parent companies, Westminster Acquisition Limited (WAL) and Westminster U.K. Holdings Limited (Holdings) (Weetabix, WAL and Holdings, together defined as Group).
+It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 October 2021 to 30 September 2022 (the Financial Year).

 Our Northamptonshire production units currently export to over 80 countries around the world.
-We employ around 1,200 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
-We also have employees undertaking sales and marketing roles based in Spain, UAE, China, Ireland and Germany.
+We employ around 1,100 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, compliance and export.
+We also have employees undertaking sales and marketing roles based in Spain, UAE, China and the Netherlands.

-All of the wheat for our core Weetabix biscuit range is grown within 50 miles from our Burton Latimer production units by our Grower Group, which is formed of around 160 farmers dedicated to best practice and responsible production.
+All of the wheat for our core Weetabix biscuit range is grown within 50 miles of our Burton Latimer production units by our Weetabix Growers Group, which is formed of around 120 approved growers dedicated to best practice and responsible production.
 Over 80% of our Weetabix Growers Group have been supplying us with wheat for more than five years.

-Within our direct supply chain, there are 83 different raw material and co-managed vendor parties, and 44 packaging vendor parties.
-Our indirect supply chain currently consists of 720 active suppliers.
+Within our contracted direct supply chain, there are 81 different raw material and co-managed suppliers, 32 contracted packaging suppliers and 20 co-manufacturing suppliers.
+Our indirect supply chain currently consists of 838 active suppliers.

 We have carried out a review of our direct supply chain and have concluded that the risks of modern slavery and human trafficking are low.
-However, we acknowledge that we must remain vigilant to the risks and ensure that our vendors understand and play their part in ensuring that modern slavery and human trafficking does not take place in our organisation or supply chains.
+However, we acknowledge that we must remain vigilant to the risks and ensure that our suppliers understand and play their part in ensuring that modern slavery and human trafficking does not take place in our organisation or in our supply chains.
 This message is reiterated to our suppliers via our supplier assessment and relationship management programme and at the time of publication of our Sustainability Report 91% of our ingredient suppliers have signed up to our updated procurement standards.
 We will be working towards moving that to 100% of ingredient suppliers signing up to new contracts with updated ethical standards in 2023.